Black Friday PC parts deals: The cheapest gaming PC you can build

 In normal years, picking out the best Black Friday PC component deals can take some time.
-During 2021, however, it’s startlingly fast as there are so few deals due to low parts availability.
-You can still find eye-popping bargains, but spinning them into cheap PC building gold is much harder.
+In 2021, however, choosing parts is startlingly fast, if only because there are so few deals due to low parts availability.
+You can still find eye-popping bargains—even during the weekend after Black Friday proper, as several deals that are available remain—but spinning them into budget PC building gold is much harder.

-Every Black Friday, I try to create the cheapest gaming PC possible using deals, and as you can see from 2016, 2017, 2018, and 2019’s results, for a while the machines improved steadily while also dropping in price.
-Then the pandemic hit, and in 2020, putting together a cheap Black Friday gaming PC got rough.
+Every Black Friday, I try to spec out the cheapest gaming PC possible using only discounted parts, and as you can see from my 2016, 2017, 2018, and 2019 results, my machines steadily improved while also dropping in price.
+Then the pandemic hit.
+As you can see in my 2020 build, putting together a cheap Black Friday gaming PC got rough.

 Build #1: The cheapest Black Friday gaming PC possible

 This year’s cheapest build revolves around a Micro Center in-store deal, but even if you don’t live near that retailer, you can still roll this system yourself.
-(It’ll just cost you more.)
+(It’ll just cost more.)
 The deals largely remain available, and if not, you can find decent substitutes.
-There’s also a particular angle it takes on graphics that you’ll see in a moment.
+There’s also a particular angle it takes on graphics, which you’ll see in a moment.

 |Part